shotover/shotover-proxy/README.md

 Shotover proxy currently supports the following protocols as sources:
 * Cassandra (CQLv4)
 * Redis (RESP2)

-## Shotover performance
-Shotover compiles down to a single binary and just takes a single yaml file and some optional cmd line params to start up.
-When running a small topology (5 - 10 transforms, 1 or 2 sources, 200 or so TCP connections) memory consumptions is rather small with a rough working set size between 10 - 20mb.

-Currently benchmarking is limited but we see around 25k req/s inbound routed to an outbound 75k req/s max out a single logical core.
-However due to the way Shotover is implemented, it will largely go as fast as your upstream datastore can go.
-Each tcp connection is driven by a single tokio thread and by default Shotover will use 4 to 8 OS threads for the bulk of it's work (this is user configurable).
-Occasionally it will spawn additional OS threads for long running non-async code.
-These are practically unbounded (as defined by Tokio) but use is rare.

-Shotover will not try to pipeline, aggregate or batch requests (though feel free to write a Transform to do so!!) unless it is explicitly built into the source protocol (e.g. RESP2 supports cmd pipelining).
-This means single connection performance will not be as good as some other proxy implementations, we simply just do one request at a time.
-Most client drivers support connection pooling and multiple connections, so feel free to ramp up the number of outbound sockets to get the best throughput.
-Shotover will happily work with 100's or 1000's of connections due to its threading model.

-Performance hasn't been a primary focus during initial development and there are definitely some easy wins to improve things.

 ## Deploying Shotover
 Shotover can be deployed in a number of ways, it will generally be based on the problem you are trying to solve, but they